parkerbowling/django-app/README.md

     2. Add a budget feature that gives goals on what you want to spend that month
     3. Wrap the database around an A.I.
 (LLM) that can compute any data viz you ask it for
     4. *It would be really cool to build this dynamically, so when a user first launches the website, they can choose what categories they want, and also add or remove categories as needed (This would be more like an app that can save data)*
+    5. "ChartGPT" - build or connect and LLM that allows you to ask it any question about your data and enable it to give you a visualization about it.

 - Receipes Database
     1. Select a recipe (or many) and compile a grocery list from those recipe(s) selected